 Tickets & visitor information

-The first exhibition at the Albertina Modern will be The Beginning.
+The first exhibition at the opening of Albertina Modern is The Beginning.
 Art in Vienna, 1945 to 1980.
-The start will depend on when the museum eventually opens.

 How to get to the Albertina Modern